-Citi is the fourth largest custodian in the world, with approximately $25 trillion (trillions) in assets under custody.
+Citi is the fourth largest custodian in the world, responsible for the custody of approximately $25 trillion (trillions) in assets.
 Its Securities Services Division, Ledger Insights reports, has announced that nearly 90% of financial institutions are using or actively studying use cases for digitized assets with blockchain or distributed ledger technology (DLT).

 According to Citi Securities Services, its new study shows that digital assets are seen as a significant business opportunity, while blockchain and DLT technology are perceived as a solution to a number of securities industry problems.